Corporate Leader: CEO – Aditya Birla Sun Life – A Balasubramanian, AMP 2008

 Any significant change that Covid has brought along in your business sector?

 Covid has certainly changed our way of thinking.
 People have understood that they could work efficiently from their homes without having to come to the office using technology.
 Soon after my completion of AMP at Harvard, I returned to India and implemented zoom for all meeting purposes.
 We have been using zoom since 2018 for all our sales connectivity.
 So when Covid struck, we did not have to additionally train our staff for online accessibility.
 Technology adaptation will bring new business opportunities and also become a way of life in the near future.
 With the acceptance of remote working, talented individuals will not be limited by their proximity to the workplace.

 On the other front, Covid time has brought a lot of distress among individuals.
 So we introduced constant engagement with team members to emphasize on mindfulness during these testing times.

-Post-Covid when the economies are in their recovery phase, which sector/market looks most promising than the others?
+Post-Covid when the economy is in its recovery phase, which sector/market looks most promising than the others?